Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

 > If any of these readings seem drastically wrong, you can redo them as many times as you want!

 6. Once all the sections are completed fully, press **Submit**.
 The computer will process all your data and give you a full analysis of your health including a personalised list of improvements to make
-7. Finally you can press **Quit** and it will terminate the connection to the Pico then close the GUI
+7. Next, you can either press **Quit** and it will terminate the connection to the Pico then close the GUI, or press **Ask Harry...** if you have any outstanding questions related to your results or health and wellbeing in general
+8. If you choose the latter option, you can type in any questions for our ChatBot Harry to answer, then press **Get answer** to get its result.
+You can do this any many times as you want or you can just press **Quit** to end the program
-8. If you want to do it again, reopen *Raspberry_Pi_Code/main.py* and it should reconnect to the Pico
+9. If you want to do it again, reopen *Raspberry_Pi_Code/main.py* and it should reconnect to the Pico
-9. To turn off or restart the Pico, simply remove the power source (and reattach it to reset it)
+10. To turn off or restart the Pico, simply remove the power source (and reattach it to reset it)

 ## Explanation
 #### Raspberry_Pi_Code